mmookptr/django-polls/README.md

 # django-polls

-The project creating with the Django starter 5 steps of tutorial is a simple polls app where the user can sign up, login and then create their polls for others to take them.
+The project creating with the Django 5 steps of tutorial is a simple polls app where the user can sign up, login and then create their polls for others to take them.

  ## Requirements

  The application requires
+ * Python version 3.6 or newer
  * Python add-on modules as in [requirements.txt](requirements.txt)

  ## How to run